ubershibs/100-days-of-code/log.md

 ### Day 3: June 25, 2016

-**Today's Progress**: Ended up re-organizing my app fairly significantly for usability and easier codability.
+**Today's Progress**: Ended up re-organizing my app fairly significantly for better usability, and simpler coding.
 Almost done though!!

 **Thoughts:** Just found this Angular Style Guide that I think will be really helpful ([on github](https://github.com/johnpapa/angular-styleguide))

 **Link to work:** [Nightlife App](https://github.com/ubershibs/nightlife-tracker)

+### Day 4: June 26, 2016

+**Today's Progress**: Finished my Nightlife Tracker app.
+It's up at [https://nightlife-tracker.herokuapp.com](https://nightlife-tracker.herokuapp.com).
+Gonna update my portfolio to include it + my voting app and other back-end projects.
+I'm getting pretty close to done with the back-end certification.

+**Thoughts**: I think that Angular finally started to click in my brain yesterday/today.
+So that's good.
+I still wish that FCC had anywhere near as good material coverage for back-end topics as they do for their front-end program (or that Odin had an up-to-date, thorough, JS course).